inmanta/inmanta-core/docs/lsm/allocation/allocation_v3.rst

 In the model:

-3. Add a new implementation for the service to set the values of the properties requiring allocation by calling the relevant allocator plugin.
+3. Call the relevant allocator plugin for each value requiring allocation in the ``lsm::all`` unwrapping.

 Basic example
 =============